reshalfahsi/reshalfahsi.github.io/research.md

 ### Publication ###

-For a list of my publications, please see [my google scholar](https://scholar.google.co.id/citations?user=ItPhnycAAAAJ&hl=id).
+For a list of my publications, please take a look at my [Google Scholar](https://scholar.google.co.id/citations?user=ItPhnycAAAAJ&hl=id).